DS-Jay/Data-Science-Statistics-Overview/README.md

 Whether you're a beginner looking to build a strong foundation or an experienced practitioner aiming to refresh your knowledge, this guide offers valuable insights into the world of data science and statistics.

-## Contributing

-We welcome contributions to this guide!
-If you have suggestions for improvements or additional topics, please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to submit your ideas.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Start your journey by exploring the [Introduction to Data Science & Statistics](01_introduction.md), or dive into a specific topic that interests you.
 Happy learning!